 - 1st month is critical as the churn seems to increase beyond that.

 Some possible inferences can be that the marketing expense for sportswear needs to be decreased.
 Likewise, the retention strategies for Jewellery purchasers need to be relooked.
-Retention strategy for users entering 5th month since their acquisition has to be evaluated.
+Retention strategy for users entering the 5th month since their acquisition has to be evaluated.

 3 days was the average trend and your critical number could accordingly vary.